core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 Then, differently from what is defined in {{intermediaries}}, each proxy receiving an informative response simply forwards it back to the client that has sent the corresponding observation request.
 Note that the proxy does not even realize that the message is an actual informative response, since the outer Code field is set to 2.05 (Content).

 Upon receiving the informative response, the client does not configure an observation of the target resource.
 Instead, the client performs a new observe registration request, by transmitting the re-built phantom request as intended to reach the proxy adjacent to the origin server.
 In particular, the client includes the new Listen-To-Multicast-Responses CoAP option defined in {{ltmr-option}}, to provide that proxy with the transport-specific information required for receiving multicast notifications for the group observation.

+As a result, the observer counter at the server (see {{sec-server-side}}) is incremented when, after having received the original observation request from a new origin client, the origin server replies with the informative response.
+In particular, the observer counter at the server reliably takes into account the new, different origin clients behind the proxy, which the server distinguishes through their security identity specified by the pair (OSCORE Sender ID, OSCORE ID Context) in the OSCORE Option of their original observation request.
+Note that this does not hold anymore if the origin endpoints use phantom observation requests as deterministic requests (see {{deterministic-phantom-Request}}).

 Details on the additional message exchange and processing are defined in {{intermediaries-e2e-security-processing}}.